USRSE/usrse.github.io/pages/wg/outreach.md

 # Overview

-The US-RSE Outreach Working Group is dedicated to broadening the US-RSE's engagement with the research software engineer (RSE) and wider computational science and engineering (CSE) communities.
+The US-RSE Outreach Working Group is dedicated to broadening US-RSE's engagement with the research software engineer (RSE) and wider computational science and engineering (CSE) communities.
 We strive to raise awareness of US-RSE as an association and RSE as a professional designation through